Skip to content

 Scripting updates to the GPT.ini for the Local Group Policy

-I recently came across a challenge in a Novell environment to make changes to the Local Group Policy object on all Terminal / Citrix servers.
+I came across a challenge whilst working on a big XenApp deployment in a Novell environment.
+I needed to make changes to the Local Group Policy Object on all Terminal / Citrix servers.
 This was specifically required for implementation of a logoff script, as logoff scripts are not supported via Zen Polices in a Terminal Services environment.
-As always, I wanted to automate it and found that there was a real lack of information about how this can be easily achieved.

 Enjoy!!